e-c-k-e-r/vall-e/README.md

 You can specify what X and Y labels you want to plot against by passing `--xs tokens_processed --ys loss stats.acc`

 ### Notices

+If you're training under `float16`, it is recommended to use the `local` backend with `amp` enabled.
+There's something really funky with `deepspeed` as a backend that's causing issues with training.

 #### Training Under Windows